SteelCompendium/data-md/Bestiary/Monsters/Monsters/Demons/Statblocks/Lumbering Egress.md

 > | ---------------- | ----------: |
 > | **📏 Ranged 20** | **🎯 Self** |
 >
-> **Effect:** The egress folds into their own portal and teleports to an un occupied space within distance.
+> **Effect:** The egress folds into their own portal and teleports to an unoccupied space within distance.
 Four level 4 demon minions (most commonly orliq, grulqins, and wobalas) appear in squares in the egress's former space.

 <!-- -->
 > ☠️ **Blood of the Abyss (Villain Action 3)**